-So even though the main cast is very much set, there could still be a few casting surprises in store or, just maybe, a character we've only ever seen in a supporting/background role could rise up to become more integral to the story.
+So even though the main cast is set and new characters have been announced, there could still be a few casting surprises in store.
+Or, just maybe, a character we've only ever seen in a supporting/background role could rise up to become more integral to the story.
 Keep your eyes peeled.

 What is the plot for The Handmaid’s Tale Season 4?